hydro-informatics/hydro-informatics.github.io/_build/html/_sources/get-started/vm.md

 sudo apt autoremove
 ```

-The last command removes files that are not needed any more and reduces  system garbage.
+The last command removes files that are not needed anymore and reduces system garbage.

 ```{note}
 Being a new Linux end user, preferably use `apt` rather than `apt-get`.
 That means:<br>**Do use `sudo apt install PACKAGE`**<br>**Avoid `sudo apt-get install PACKAGE`**<br>Still, you may need to use `apt-get` for some specific cases (e.g., if a package provider instructs you to do so).